diego-val-vel/koibanx/README.md

 ## Notes

-1. The .env file is not in the .gitignore for testing purposes.
+1. Files of type .env are not in the .gitignore for testing purposes.

 ## License